CDonnerer/xgboost-distribution/README.rst

           :alt: XGBDistribution vs NGBoost

-Please see the `experiments page`_ in the documentation for detailed results.
+Please see the `experiments page`_ in the documentation for detailed results across various datasets.

 Full XGBoost features